 From time to time, we will share your information with our third party data processors where necessary to process information on our behalf.
 We will decide the purpose and manner for processing and shall ensure our processors have secure technical and organisational measures in place; our data processors will operate on our strict instructions at all times and will not have any responsibility or control over the use of your data.

-Our processors may include but shall not be limited to other NHS general practices and healthcare providers, South West Central Commissioning Support Unit (SWC CSU), OxFed Health & Care Ltd. (the Oxford City GP Federation), our social prescribing and ancillary care providers, clinical research organisations, University Colleges (for our Oxford University students), operational service providers and providers of our IT, electronic records, texting/messaging services and patient online access services.
+Our processors may include but shall not be limited to other NHS general practices and healthcare providers, South West Central Commissioning Support Unit (SWC CSU), Oxford Primary Care PCN Collaborative, our social prescribing and ancillary care providers, clinical research organisations, University Colleges (for our Oxford University students), operational service providers and providers of our IT, electronic records, texting/messaging services and patient online access services.
 When necessary, our data processors may instruct their sub-processors to carry out certain functions in accordance with the instructions they have been given by the data controller.

 Where your information is requested to be used for secondary research purposes, we, or our data processors will always ask your permission before releasing your information to any third parties for this purpose.
 You have the option to register a ‘type 1’ or ‘national’ opt-out if you do not wish for your information to be used for clinical research.